oryxlabs/PolarDNS/docs/catalogue/record-injections.md

 ;; WHEN: Thu Nov 02 16:37:19 +04 2023
 ;; MSG SIZE  rcvd: 114
 ```
-### inj11
+### Injection 11 - Inject NS record variant 2 (inj11)
-Injection test 11 (NS): Respond with empty answer, but include information in the AUTHORITY section that NS for whatever.com is ns1.yourdomain.com.whatever.com and in the ADDITIONAL section, provide our IP for the ns1.yourdomain.com.whatever.com.
+Respond with empty answer, but include information in the AUTHORITY section that NS for whatever.com is ns1.yourdomain.com.whatever.com and in the ADDITIONAL section, provide our IP for the ns1.yourdomain.com.whatever.com.

 <table>
 <tr><td>format:</td><td>inj11.[replq].[addq].[3rdparty].yourdomain.com</td></tr>